dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 various set and table functions, for example, or knowing exactly what the options for `strip` are called.
 Nevertheless, I got this done in under 2.5 hours *while* participating in three > half-hour meetings!

+### Day 22: Crab Combat ###

+Part 1 came easily, and it's the first time I used Nim's deques so I had to look up the API.
+I coded Part 2 quickly, broken up by a business meeting, which was my undoing.
+I misread the instructions.
+This seems to be a common problem for today.
+After a couple hours and trying a few optimizations with memoization, I finally went to reddit to see what I did wrong.
+I had passed the entire remaining hand to the recursive step instead of the specified "(the quantity of cards copied is equal to the number on the card they drew to trigger the sub-game)."
+It is unfortunate that the incorrect code gives the right answer for the example.
+Once I followed the instructions correctly the code ran quickly and gave the right answer for both the example and my input.

 ---